salvadormik9/ds4eeb_datavis1/README.md

 * Leading three activities about different ways to read in color in ggplot, resourceful packages for pre-defined color palettes, and options for color blind-friendly palettes

 ## Learning Outcomes
-By the end of this activity, students will be able to:
+By the end of our Seaside Chat, students will be able to:
 1. Understand the format of HEX codes in creating different color pigments
 2. Import and apply different colors and color palettes in R
 3. Recognize how color choices affect data readability and interpretation